Updated: Jan 16

-We all want to maximize workout results, but is it safe to combine HIIT with strength training?
+We all want to maximize workout results, but is it safe to combine a HIIT workout with strength training in your fitness routine?
 Read the article to find out!

 How to Combine HIIT With Weight/Strength Training to Transform Your Body

 For most of us, between work, taking care of the family, and other daily tasks, finding time to work out is difficult.
-So when we do show up to exercise, we want it to be as effective as possible.
-This begs the question: can you combine HIIT with weight training to get optimal results?
+So when we do show up to exercise, we want it to be as effective as possible, especially if trying to lose weight.
+This begs the question: can you combine HIIT with weight training to get optimal results and health benefits?
 Or should you stick to one or the other?
 Read on to find out more about HIIT vs weight training and if you can combine the two.

 What is HIIT or High-Intensity Interval Training?

-HIIT, or high-intensity interval training, is a type of exercise wherein you workout for a short intense burst, followed by a shorter recovery period.
-The idea is to get the heart rate up, recover slightly, then repeat.
+HIIT is a type of intense exercise where you workout for a short burst, followed by a shorter recovery period.
+The idea is to encourage muscle fatigue along with getting the heart rate up, before recovering slightly, and then repeating.
 HIIT workouts are typically about 10 to 30 minutes.
-Activities during HIIT can range from cardio, like biking or running, to strength, like bodyweight exercises.
+Activities during HIIT can range from cardio, like biking or running, to strength, like bodyweight exercises, dumbbell squat, or bicep curl.

-HIIT workouts have been well-studied and are shown to be incredibly effective.
+HIIT workouts have been well-studied and are shown to be incredibly effective, especially with burning calories.
 One study found that HIIT cycling workouts of 20 minutes were equally effective in improving systolic blood pressure to 40 minutes of continuous cycling. [*]

-Another study showed that high intensity interval training (HIIT) was more effective than moderate-intensity continuous training at improving a wide range of targets, including skeletal muscles, risk factors, autonomic function, cardiac function, inflammation, and quality of life. [*]
+Another study showed that HIIT was more effective than moderate-intensity continuous training at improving a wide range of targets, including skeletal muscles, risk factors, autonomic function, cardiac function, inflammation, and quality of life. [*]

 What is Weight or Strength Training?

 Weight or strength training involves using weights to create resistance, which strengthens, builds, and tones your muscles.
-You can use weight machines, dumbbells, and barbells in weight training, lifting them for a certain amount of repetitions and sets. [*]
+You can use any gym equipment such as weight machines, dumbbells, and barbells, lifting them for a certain amount of repetitions and sets. [*]

-Consistent weight training makes you stronger, allowing you to lift heavier weights and heavier objects in daily life.
+Consistent weight training with an array of compound exercise makes you stronger, allowing you to lift heavier weights and heavier objects in daily life.
 Muscle has a higher metabolic rate than fat, so the more muscle you have, the more calories you burn at rest.
 A resistance training workout can also increase your metabolic rate for up to three days after the exercise, helping you burn even more calories. [*] [*]

 It's also worth noting that muscle is more dense than fat, so it takes up less space.
 When you build muscle, you appear leaner even if you haven't been losing weight.
 When paired with body fat loss, you gain a more defined appearance.